-Approximately four months after the closedown of the Copenhagen Fan Club, 'The Official Beatles Fan Club Organization Of Denmark' was founded, based in Lyngby, north of Copenhagen.
-President was Anne Grethe Hartvig Hansen, an 18-year-old student.
-Cashier was her older sister, Annelise Hartvig Hansen, 20 years old.
-Their 15-year-old younger sister, Susanne Hartvig Hansen became Assistant, and Beth Kastor Jørgensen, 16 years old, was secretary
+When the first Copenhagen club ceased its activities, it was transferred to the sub-club in Fredericia, which renamed the club 'Beatles-Clubben'.
+They distributed magazines from the Aarhus club for a short period of time.
+Around February 1st 1965, 'The Official Beatles Fan Club Organisation Of Denmark' was founded in Lyngby, north of Copenhagen, and they initially incorporated the club in Fredericia.
+President was Anne Grete Hartvig Hartsen, an 18-year-old student, who used to be vice president of the 1st Copenhagen Club.
+Cashier was her older sister, Annelise Hartvig Hartsen, 20 years old.
+Their 15-year-old younger sister, Susanne Hartvig Hartsen became Assistant, and Beth Kastor Jørgensen, 16 years old, was secretary

 In May 1965 the subscription fee was raised to 10 Danish kroner.